Buddha-subedi/PMWPrecip_TLP-R2S/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Buddha-subedi/Microwave_Precipitation_Retrievals_from_TLP-R2S/blob/main/TLP-R2S_demo.ipynb)
-# Transfer Learning of Global Precipitation from Reanalysis Data to Satellite Observations
+# An Incremental Learning Framework Linking Reanalysis and Radar Data for Passive Microwave Precipitation Retrievals
 This repository represents the development of an algorithm, called the Transfer Learning of global Precipitation from Reanalysis data to Satellite observations(TLP-R2S).
 The algorithm relies on integrating the information content from Earth System Models (ESMs) into the retrieval process and allows the fusion of multi-satellite observations across varying spatial and temporal resolutions through meta-model learning.
 The algorithm first detects the precipitation phase and then estimates its rate, while conditioning the results to some atmospheric and surface-type variables.